masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 The challenge is that when running code, the result may be unexpected.
-There are many discussion on how to address that the community calls "x-propagation".
+There are many discussions on how to address what the community calls "x-propagation".
-There is not an agreement on the best solution.
+There is no agreement on the best solution.
 The reason for not removing `?` is that some large structures will not be initialized because they are very large, some engineers like the `?` to allow more freedom to the synthesis tools[^7]

 There are 3 main solutions categories:

-* Allow `?` and run many simulation with different x-propagation rules.
+* Allow `?` and run many simulations with different x-propagation rules.
 * Allow `?` and randomly pick 0/1 for each `?` bit at simulation time.
 * Do not allow `?`.